Parti Indépendantiste: History

 The party was founded in 2007 by Éric Tremblay and Richard Gervais, in the aftermath of the Parti Québécois's defeat in the 2007 Quebec election.
 It was registered as an official political party by the Chief Electoral Officer of Quebec on October 18, 2007.
 Candidates ran in three by-elections in Bourget, Hull, and Pointe-aux-Trembles held on May 12, 2008.
 Party founder Richard Gervais, running in Bourget, received 376 votes (2.33%), finishing sixth out of six candidates.

 In the December 2008 provincial election, the party nominated 19 candidates, who won a total of 4,227 votes, or 0.13% of the provincial total.

 On November 24, 2011 at Université du Québec à Montréal, a debate between independentist parties included the Parti Québécois, Quebec solidaire and Option nationale, but excluded PI.

 In the 2012 provincial election, the party nominated ten candidates, who won a total of 1,244 votes, or 0.03% of the provincial total.

 In the 2014 provincial election, the party nominated one candidate, party leader Michel Lepage, who won 126 votes in Borduas riding.

+In 2017, The party ran in the Gouin provincial by-election with Alexandre Cormier-Denis as its candidate.
+During that by election The party had a poster campaign poster where it had two women, one with a toque and another one with a niqab and asks people to “choose their Quebec.”
+Some people called the poster racist.
+Alexandre Cormier-Denis was 7th placed out of 13 in the by election.